vuejs/vue-curated/README.md

 ## How to add a category

 Each category is represented by a level-1 title and contains the packages until the next title.
-The goal is to have few high-quality choices so that developpers can quickly find the best package for their need.

 Example: